Otary library, shape your images, image your shapes.

 - read an image from a pdf file

-- crop a part of it
+- crop a part of the image

 - rotate the cropped image